In the silence of last Sunday’s meeting for worship I heard one of the best Advent sermons ever.

-On this fourth Sunday of Advent the sacred silence was accentuated by unscripted, Spirit-inspired messages of hope, peace, joy, and love – the very themes of the expectant season of Advent.
+On this fourth Sunday of Advent, the sacred silence was accentuated by unscripted, Spirit-inspired messages of hope, peace, joy, and love – the same themes of the expectant Advent season.

 ‘See, I am making all things new.’

-A woman stood to her feet and recognized that these are challenging days.
-From divisive politics to seemingly irreversible climate change, one can easily feel overwhelmed, cynical or despondent.
+A woman stood to her feet and recognized that these were challenging days.
+From divisive politics to seemingly irreversible climate change, one can quickly feel overwhelmed, cynical or despondent.
 But she spoke words of peace.

-What do you do when you want to choose efficiency and comfort for the holidays but it’s your children who remind you of what matters most?
+What do you do when you want to choose efficiency and comfort for the holidays, but your children remind you of what matters most?
 This was the reflection of a mother in the meeting for worship.

-This mother did not look forward to the idea of many hours of solo-driving in a car full of kids and gifts.
-She proposed to her children that they opt for air travel but forgo bringing gifts so as to reduce stress and save money on luggage costs.
-But one of the younger children penetrated her heart with a reminder that driving would not just mean extra money and fewer gifts, driving with a full car represented what mattered most to the child – exchanging tokens of love with those who matter most.
+This mother did not look forward to the idea of many hours of solo driving in a car full of kids and gifts.
+She proposed to her children that they opt for air travel but forgo bringing gifts to reduce stress and save money on luggage costs.
+But one of the younger children penetrated her heart, reminding her that driving would not just mean extra money and fewer gifts; driving with a full car represented what mattered most to the child – exchanging tokens of love with those who matter most.

-With this reminder from a wide-eyed child the mother was able to adjust her expectations and realign her values and before Friends proclaim that she was looking forward to the drive where the visit with family would include a jubilant exchange gifts and love.
+With this reminder from a wide-eyed child, the mother could adjust her expectations, realign her values, and proclaim that she was looking forward to the drive where the visit with family would include a jubilant exchange of gifts and love.